Limited Offer | Free Shipping | 60-Day Returns

 Sleep efficiency is an important metric that calculates the quality of your sleep, not just the quantity.
 It is measured by comparing the total time you spend asleep to the time you spend in bed, aiming for a percentage that ideally should exceed 85%.

-This is done to examine how much of your sleep time is being used for actual rest.
+This is done to examine how much of your sleep time is used for rest.

 Source: Unsplash

-Having a good night’s rest is a primary concern worldwide, thanks to digital distractions and high stress levels from the day’s activities that interfere with the much-needed Zzzs at night.
+Getting a good night's sleep is a major concern globally due to digital distractions and high-stress levels from daily activities that disrupt our essential rest.

-When your sleep is efficient, your body cycles through the essential phases of sleep, including the deep and REM stages, which are vital for brain function, emotional regulation, and physical health.
+When sleep is efficient, the body cycles through the essential sleep phases, including the deep and REM stages, which are vital for brain function, emotional regulation, and physical health.

-With low sleep efficiency, you can spend so many hours in bed and yet wake up exhausted like you fought a lion all night long.
+With low sleep efficiency, you can spend many hours in bed and wake up exhausted, like you fought a lion all night.

 To improve sleep efficiency, you must create a ‘sanctuary’ that encourages restful sleep, manage lifestyle habits that hinder sleep, and understand how the different sleep stages impact your body and mind.